 Social media has made us lazy.
-It gives us the feeling of accomplishment.
+It gives us the feeling of accomplishment without sacrifice.
 We click the button that shows the rest of Facebook we’re thinking of attending a protest and it feels great.
 Showing up to a protest gives people the same feeling of relieved finality, the feeling of a job well done.
 Perhaps this is the reason modern activists are not doing enough.

-The bright side of social media is creating a movement is easy.
+There are some positives social media brings to modern activism.
+For instance, creating a movement is easy.
 Just look at Egypt: on January 25, 2011, Egyptians revolted against their president, Hosni Mubarak, who since 1981 ruled Egypt with autocratic control.
-Mubarak imposed “The Emergency Law” during his presidency, suspending constitutional law, limiting freedom of expression and assembly; and trying citizens in a special security court.
-Mubarak continued to extend this law with the claim it would diminish drug trafficking and terrorism.
-In response, Egyptian citizens created a Facebook group to which 85,000 people pledged to attend the day of revolt.
+Mubarak imposed “The Emergency Law” during his presidency, suspending constitutional law, limiting freedom of expression and assembly, and trying citizens in a special security court.
+Mubarak believed this law would diminish drug trafficking and terrorism.
+In response, Egyptian citizens created a Facebook group where 85,000 people pledged to attend the day of revolt.

-Social media such as Twitter, Facebook, and Youtube were a huge influence to bringing the 2,000,000 people together for the Day of Revolt.
-People organized protests through Facebook, videos on Youtube showed the violent battle between protesters and police, and Twitter became a way for Egyptians to communicate.
-But the Egyptian government realized the world was watching.
+Social media such as Twitter, Facebook, and YouTube were a huge influence in bringing the 2,000,000 people together for the Day of Revolt.
+People organized protests through Facebook, videos on YouTube showed the violent battle between protesters and police, and Twitter became a way for Egyptians to communicate.
+The Egyptian government realized the world was watching and felt the pressure.
 On January 29, 2011, the government shut down all social media in Egypt to prevent protesters from informing other countries about the revolt.
-They also hoped it would deter any further resistance.
+It also hoped it would deter any further resistance.
 But hashtags on Twitter such as #jan25 and #egypt were already trending.
 Political Tweets about Egypt before the revolt were 2,300 a day.
-During the week of the revolt, they jumped to 230,000 a day.
+During the week of the revolt, they jumped up to 230,000 a day.

 The result?
 On February 11, 2011, Hosni Mubarak resigned.

-The downside of social media is creating a movement is too easy.
+But creating a movement through social media may be too easy.
 Anders Colding-Jørgensen, a lecturer from the University of Copen-Hangen, created a Facebook group falsely claiming the famous Stork fountain in Copenhagen was going to be demolished and they needed to stop it.
 He made an emotional plea and invited his few hundred friends to join his group as an “experiment.”
 Over two weeks, 27,000 people joined the group.
 Even though many members of the group tried to tell others it was fake, Colding-Jørgensen observed that many didn’t use the group as a tool to communicate and assemble, but as a trophy to show they support the cause.

-Protesting in America using online communication has been effective before, but was used to a much lesser extent.
-For every protestor within the the Tea Party movement, Republican votes increased by seven to fourteen votes in the 2010 Congressional elections, leading Republicans to control the House.
-But the tedious work they did is why the Tea Party movement was so successful in its outrage.
-They also had a clear goal: to achieve a majority in the house of representatives.
+The Tea Party movement is a modern group that accomplished its goal without using much social media.
+It also had a clear goal: to achieve a majority in the house of representatives.
+For every protestor within the Tea Party movement, Republican votes increased by seven to fourteen votes in the 2010 Congressional elections, leading Republicans to control the House.
+But the tedious work the movement did is why it was so successful in its outrage.

-The movement isn’t remembered for their protests, but congresspeople remember the movement for hunting representatives down in town halls and berating them for not answering their questions or listening to their constituents.
-The movement focused especially on individual targets members of Congress, treating Republican representatives who weren’t on their side as “traitors.”
+The Tea Party movement isn’t remembered for its protests, but members of congress remember its associates hunting down representatives in town halls and berating them for not answering their questions or listening to their constituents.
+The movement especially focused on individual targeted members of Congress, treating Republican representatives who weren’t on its side as “traitors.”
 They always made sure to see these representatives in person.
-The Tea Party focused locally and planned their attacks using online communication, much like the Egyptian revolt.
+The Tea Party focused locally and planned its attacks using online communication, much like the Egyptian revolt.
 Small groups of one to five members attended town hall meetings demanding answers, went to congress members’ offices and requested meetings, and made timely phone calls in groups on particular issues.

 The best way to make representatives change is to make them uncomfortable.
 Phone calls and emails won’t do that.
 Representatives squirm when they are asked questions that demand concrete, verifiable answers or actions.
 Forming small groups to do this and fight congressional decisions in one’s district is extremely effective.